MikeyCarter/ItemSorter/README.txt

 1. Need overflow clock on the sending stations.
 (Rail house and selection house)
 2. Replace world clock with pulse length extender?
-3. Sub-Station hoppers facing wrong way.
-4. Put hoppers in front of out going chest so people can throw things to the floor.
-5. Dropper uphill design flawed.  (leaves items in the droppers) -- Needed a comparator at the top (piston signal down)
-6. Hoppers into Station causes blocks arriving message to repeat for each item (item gap because of tower)
+3. Hoppers into Station causes blocks arriving message to repeat for each item (item gap because of tower)
-7. First block has dirt and marked as open.
-Not good!
-8. Add command block custom name to sub-station.
+4. Add command block custom name to sub-station.
-9. Need Light to say station is selected!
+5. Need Light to say station is selected!
+6. Additional Stations
+	- Castle Style.
+(10 x 10 x 10 x 10 buttons with selection and minecart in centre)
+	- Sand Castle/Temple?
+7. In Sample world add Check Points (activator and full/empty sensor)
+8. Villagers still got back in the circuit area.

 The problem:
 ============